 So, how actually can you send text messages, among other things, with Facebook messenger app?
 The answer is a bit tricky.
 Let’s follow the following steps and see what happens.

-How to send SMS through the Facebook Messenger app
+How to send SMS via Facebook Messenger app

 - Open the Messenger app and tap on ‘Settings’ or gear icon at the right-top of the app.

 - A number of options will appear.
 You’d select ‘SMS’ and then launch ‘Default SMS app’.
-And done.
+And you are done.

-- From now on, when an SMS comes from, for say, your friend’s phone number, the Messenger app, instead of your default SMS app, will display it.
-You can also respond by using the app.
+From now on, when you receive a text, the Facebook Messenger app, instead of your default SMS app, will display it.
+You can also respond to the SMS, or compose a new one, by using the Messenger app.

-- But there are also Facebook’s own messages, right?
-Yes.
-Normal SMSs will be shown in orange color whereas Facebook’s own messages will have its generic blue color.
+Normal or cellular texts will be shown in purple colour, whereas Facebook’s inbox will have its generic blue colour.